-Also, when using iMPACT software, verify that the most current version is being used.
+Also, when using JTAG Programmer software, verify that the most current version is being used.

-Table 3-15 describes the TAP controller commands required to configure a Virtex-II Pro device.
+Table 3-16 describes the TAP controller commands required to configure a Virtex-II Pro device.
 Refer to Figure 3-20 for TAP controller states.
-These TAP controller commands are issued automatically if configuring the part with the iMPACT software.
+These TAP controller commands are issued automatically if configuring the part with the JTAG Programmer software.